Why do you need to think story?

-- Check out my newsletter with tips for collecting internal organizational stories!
+- Have you read my latest newsletter?
 Let me know what you think, I want to make sure it’s as useful as possible.
 And if you didn’t get it please sign up for my mailing list over to the right.
 I promise never to spam you or sell your name.

 - If you’re interested in any of my personal journey over the last few months please check out my blog.